dimejioyediran/dimejioyediran/README.md

 - Audit readiness and reporting practices
 - Aligning cybersecurity initiatives with business objectives

-I’m particularly interested in building **secure, compliant, and resilient systems** — ensuring organizations are not just technically secure, but operationally and regulatorily aligned.
+I’m particularly interested in building **secure, compliant, and resilient systems** for organizations and ensuring organizations are not just technically secure, but operationally and regulatorily aligned.

 ---

 ## 💼 Current Career path

-I am currently working at the **Nigerian Airspace Management Agency (NAMA)** in the **Payroll Variation Unit**.
+I am currently in the Job market looking for a right fit for my skills and background.

-In this role, I am gaining exposure to:
+I am also currently gaining exposure to:

 - Organizational process controls
 - Data handling and documentation practices
 - Financial record variation procedures
 - Accuracy, compliance, and accountability within structured systems

-This experience strengthens my understanding of **process integrity, documentation control, and governance structures**, which directly support my long-term focus in cybersecurity compliance and risk management.
+This experience strengthens my understanding of **process integrity, documentation control, and governance structures**, which directly support my long-term focus in cybersecurity, compliance, business analysis and risk management.

 ---